 The holiday spirit shines brightly throughout New York State.
-This year, you can find drive-through light displays, Santa sightings, a Nutcracker exhibit, and more safe in-person activities.
+This year, you can find drive-through light displays, Santa sightings, a Nutcracker exhibit, and many in-person and virtual activities.
 For those who prefer to stay at home, many New York attractions offer virtual holiday experiences, including online Christmas, Hanukkah, and Kwanzaa events.
 Get ready to celebrate the season with these winter holiday happenings across New York or from your own home.
 Remember to social distance and wear a mask as required by state guidelines.
 Call ahead and check websites and social media to make sure attractions are open and available.

 Credit: Marlon Co/The New York Botanical Garden